jodelamo/webpack-lab/README.md

 Note that this requires a different setup than previous examples, such as `index.html` needing to be present in the directory pointed out by `--content-base`.

+### `07-bundle-with-code-splitting`

+Verify that when clicking the "Add paragraph" button, the generated file `2.2.js` (created from `paragraph.js`) is lazy loaded and a paragraph is appended to the DOM.

+Note that this requires setting the `output.publicPath` configuration setting in order for split chunks to know which directory to load relative from.